Safety studies in human volunteers

 Multiple ascending dose safety and pharmacokinetics study and food effect study

-ODG is working with the National Institutes of Health (NIAID/DMID) in the conduct a multiple ascending dose safety and pharmacokinetics study of oxfendazole, as well as a food effect study.
-The design of these studies is given under NCT03035760 on the ClinicalTrials.gov web site: https://clinicaltrials.gov/ct2/show/NCT03035760?term=oxfendazole&rank=2 This study has been successfully completed, and its results will shortly be accessible on ClinicalTrials.gov at the above link.
+ODG worked with the National Institutes of Health (NIAID/DMID) to conduct a Multiple Ascending Dose (MAD) study of oxfendazole, as well as a food effect study.
+Oxfendazole was well tolerated across the range of doses studied, and the consumption of food prior to oxfendazole administration was found to increase oxfendazole plasma levels (Tmax, Cmax, AUC).
+The design and results of these studies is given under NCT03035760 on the ClinicalTrials.gov web site: https://clinicaltrials.gov/ct2/show/NCT03035760?term=oxfendazole&rank=2 and published: Oxfendazole MAD study 2020.

 Efficacy study in patients